 Last Seen: X-Factor #262, 2013.

-Ulysses8 of 12The latest "McGuffin" character to actually come to fruition at Marvel, Ulysses is also Marvel's reigning "nobody's favorite" character.
+One of the latest "McGuffin" characters to actually come to fruition at Marvel, the now forgotten Ulysses was, briefly, Marvel's reigning "nobody's favorite" character.

 Ulysses' ability to see the future was the inciting incident of Marvel's Civil War II, in which Tony Stark and Carol Danvers squared off which of them would determine how Ulysses' visions would be interpreted.

 But the "war" in the title never really came.
 Instead, it was largely a philosophical disagreement that led to nearly unprecedented casualties among Marvel's heroes, including She-Hulk, Tony Stark, James Rhodes, and Carol Danvers' credibility, leaving many characters - and Marvel's line after unexpected delays - decimated in its wake.

 Last Seen: Ascending to a higher level of existence alongside Eternity in Civil War II #8.

 In fairness to Thane, Marvel's Infinitydid have a major impact on the Marvel Universe - but that has nothing to do with this "major character" whose very existence was meant to be a revelation.

 See, Thane is Thanos's son who has the power to give or take life with a touch.
 He was quite literally the McGuffin of Infinity - Thanos's invasion of Earth was based around trying to capture Thane.

 But in the end, Thane kind of just stopped mattering almost immediately after Infinity's resolution, which swept basically everything to do with Thanos under the rug in favor of the much bigger development of the Terrigen Mists being released into Earth's atmosphere, leading to the still ongoing Inhumans-boom at Marvel.